akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 1. Precompute all valid rows.
 2. Precompute `reverse`, `avoidOneOne` and `avoidOneZero`.
 2. For every possible value of Row 8 (`r8`), consider values of `r7` satisfying `r7 & ~r8 & reverse[r7] == 0`.
 Can't have a `101` in the middle three rows!
-3. Use `avoidOneOne` and `avoidOneZero` to compute the possibilities for the rest of the grid.
+3. Use `avoidOneOne` and `avoidOneZero` to compute the possibilities for the remaining rows.
 4. Turn candidate grids into a two-dimensional array and do the DFS check.
 5. Check special conditions.